antonioortegajr/Funafuti-Brass-Quail-/docs/notes/queryNotes.md

 ## Query

+We have all made API calls now.
+SO now that we are all used to APIs let's looks at the new stuff.

 The most common question we get in regards to the API is the question of Raw data

 The answer has always been that is something we don't do via API.